Silv3rPRO/slate/source/includes/_gameconditions.md

 function getPokemonType(index)
 ```

-Returns the type of the specified pokémon in the team as an array of length 2.
+Returns the type of the specified pokémon in the team as a table of length 2.

 ### PARAMETERS